Yankees vs. Astros Player Props Betting Odds

 Tucker Stats

-- Tucker has picked up at least one hit in five games in a row.
-During his last five outings he is batting .316 with two doubles, a home run and six RBI.
+- Tucker will look for his seventh straight game with a hit in this matchup.
+During his last 10 outings he is batting .270 with three doubles, two home runs, four walks and nine RBI.

 Tucker Recent Games